-Courses are offered at the Applied Physics Laboratory, Dorsey Center, Southern Maryland Higher Education Center, and University Center of Northeastern Maryland, as well as online.
+Courses are offered at the Applied Physics Laboratory and at the Dorsey Center, as well as online.

 JAMES C. SPALL, PROGRAM CHAIR Principal Professional Staff JHU Applied Physics Laboratory Research Professor, Department of Applied Mathematics and Statistics JHU Whiting School of Engineering